 Generic Name: phenylephrine

-Note: This document contains side effect information about phenylephrine.
-Some of the dosage forms listed on this page may not apply to the brand name Little Colds Decongestant.
+Note: This page contains side effects data for the generic drug phenylephrine.
+It is possible that some of the dosage forms included below may not apply to the brand name Little Colds Decongestant.

 For the Consumer

 Applies to phenylephrine: oral strips orally dissolving, oral tablets, parenteral injection

 Systemic use: May cause restlessness, anxiety, nervousness, weakness, dizziness, precordial pain or discomfort, tremor, respiratory distress, pallor or blanching of the skin, or a pilomotor response.

 Anorectal use: In recommended dosages for local effect in anorectal disorders (e.g., hemorrhoids), adverse systemic effects of vasoconstrictors such as phenylephrine (the active ingredient contained in Little Colds Decongestant) generally are minimal.

 For Healthcare Professionals

 Applies to phenylephrine: compounding powder, injectable solution, intravenous solution, oral disintegrating strip, oral liquid, oral suspension extended release, oral tablet, oral tablet chewable, oral tablet chewable extended release, oral tablet disintegrating